-If you find that over time the medications (such as anti inflammatories, antidepressants, anticonvulsants, muscle relaxants, hormonal therapies) are less effective in relieving your pain, then talk to your health care provider about how effective your medication is at each visit.
-If necessary, call and make an appointment to talk with your provider.
-Changing medication is not something your physician can do easily based on a phone conversation.
+If you find that over time the medication is relieving your pain less and less, your body may be developing a tolerance for the pain medication.
+Talk to your health care provider about how effective your medication is at each visit.
+If necessary, call and make an appointment to talk with your health care provider.
+Changing pain medication is not something your physician can do easily do on the basis of a phone conversation.